-123. Given the type of targeted attack in this case, sophisticated criminal activity, and the type of PII involved, there is a strong probability that entire batches of stolen information have been placed, or will be placed, on the black market/dark web for sale and purchase by criminals intending to utilize the PII for identity theft crimes -e.g., opening bank accounts in the victims'

-- 124. Such fraud may go undetected until debt collection calls commence months, or even years, later.
-An individual may not know that his or her PII was used to file for unemployment benefits until law enforcement notifies the individual's employer of the suspected fraud.
-Fraudulent tax returns are typically discovered only when an individual's authentic tax return is rejected. - 125.
-Consequently, Plaintiff and Class Members are at an increased risk of fraud and identity theft for many years into the future. - 126.
+- 106. Given the type of targeted attack in this case, sophisticated criminal activity, the type of Private Information involved, entire batches of stolen information have been placed, or will be placed, on the black market/dark web for sale and purchase by criminals intending to utilize the Private Information for identity theft crimes -e.g., opening bank accounts in the victims' names to make purchases or to launder money; file false tax returns; take out loans or lines of credit; or file false unemployment claims. - 107.
+Such fraud may go undetected until debt collection calls commence months, or even years, later.
+An individual may not know that his or her Private Information was used to file unemployment benefits until law enforcement notifies the individual's employer of the suspected fraud.
+Fraudulent tax returns are typically discovered only when an individual's authentic tax return is rejected. - 108.
+Consequently, Plaintiff and Class Members are at an increased risk of fraud and identity theft for many years into the future. - 109.
 The retail cost of credit monitoring and identity theft monitoring can cost around \$200 a year per Class Member.
-This is reasonable and necessary cost to monitor to protect Class Members from the risk of identity theft that arose from Defendant's Data Breach.
+This is a reasonable and necessary cost to monitor to protect Class Members from the risk of identity theft that arose from Defendant's Data Breach.